Vanss472/responsive_front_end_exercise/README.md

 Responsive Front End Exercise
 =============================

-Convert PSD to functional responsive website.
+-Convert PSD to functional responsive website.

-Develop a responsive website using Bootstrap, JavaScript and SASS.
+-Develop a responsive website using Bootstrap, JavaScript and SASS.

-Web app run usign Yeoman, a workflow, a collection of tools that make developing for the web even better.
+-Web app run usign Yeoman, a workflow, a collection of tools that make developing for the web even better.

-PREVIEW
+Preview
 ---------
 run ::: $ grunt server